Audit logs in Azure Active Directory

 Has a service principal for an application changed?

 Have the names of applications been changed?

 How do I access it?

-The audit activity report is available in all editions of Azure AD.
-To access the audit logs, you need to have one of the following roles:
+To access the audit log for a tenant, you must have one of the following roles:

 - Reports Reader